Rawpixel.com - stock.adobe.com

 As industry looks to grasp the use of AI and automated features, how are security suppliers facing the challenge of adding these capabilities to their products and services?
 We talked to one provider to find out

 This is all practical for compliance, but does this concept move with the times?
-In a world where AI is king, how does awareness training fit with this technology trend?
-As an example, delegates at KnowBe4’s recent user conference in London heard how the company’s more AI-driven direction is taking shape.
+In a world where artificial intelligence (AI) is king, how does awareness training fit with this technology trend?
+Looking at these questions, delegates at a recent user conference organised by IT security awareness firm KnowBe4 heard how the company’s more AI-driven direction is taking shape.

 Increase in agents

-CEO Bryan Palma predicts that AI would lead to an increase in the number of people and agents saying that “AI makes us more productive”, and with the number of agents being deployed in cyber security increasing.
-This could result in fewer people being employed; however, the attitude at KnowBe4 is to train the workforce regardless of whether they are man or machine.
+KnowBe4 CEO Bryan Palma believes AI would lead to an increase in people and agents, stating that “AI makes us more productive”.
+This could result in the number of agents being deployed in cyber security increasing and in fewer people being employed; however, the attitude at KnowBe4 is to train the workforce regardless of whether they are human or machine.

 “We don’t care as, ultimately, we’re going to prepare your organisation and your workforce to be trained correctly and be an advantage for you in the market,” he says.
-“Now it is probably 100% humans we train and zero agents, tomorrow it may be 60 humans and 65 agents – we’re not going to care.”
+“Now it is probably 100% humans we train and zero agents, tomorrow it may be 60 humans and 65 agents.”

-That movement towards agents, and supporting them as much as employees, is particularly forward-looking as the adoption of AI-based options increases.
-Palma claims that this adoption of support for agents is “about security culture, and that is really the outcome that we’re trying to build”.
+That movement towards agents and giving them employee-level support is something that industry experts are beginning to discuss as the adoption of AI-based options increases.
+Palma claims that this adoption of support for agents is “about security culture, which is the outcome that we’re trying to build”.

-This move is all about culture, and agents have to be part of that culture “just as humans would be”, he explains.
+This move is all about culture, and agents have to be part of that culture “just as humans would be”, he adds.

 Workforce trust management